stanwgc/angular_ci/README.md

-# angular_ci
+# angularTesting
-this repo is only for testing
+This project is made to test angular project